 You don’t get to be one of the world’s richest musicians without nurturing a good image of yourself.
 While Bono has always resembled confident singers of old, a la a drunken Jim Morrison, this self-belief has only increased as years have gone on.

 Bono’s sunglasses, the U2 singer’s hat and his special Machphisto wardrobe, became part of the singer’s image.
 It’s these images of himself that Bono takes rather seriously judging by reports.
-One such news item claimed that the singer once flew his hat in first class accommodation to a charity concert.
+One such news item claimed that the singer once flew his hat in first-class accommodation to a charity concert.
 Clearly a prop he could not do without.

 Live costume aside, U2’s most starch critics will also point towards Bono and the Edge’s (U2 guitarist) business involvement.
 The two apparently own a hotel in Dublin and other businesses.
 While it is certainly not fair to begrudge someone making a living, others feel that Bono‘s frequent posturing into a defender of the rights of the lower class and his status as a multi-millionaire, do not exactly coincide.
+It’s certainly odd how some of the most hated bands of all time, also happen to be some of the best selling ones.
+Notoriety equates to success oftentimes, but it also opens these well-known people to criticism and the ire of those looking to extend their criticism.

 To his credit, Bono’s charity work is known to have helped millions of people and help draw awareness towards serious issues that benefited from the media exposure that U2 could offer them.